Wouldn't it be nice to turn up at a new location and your mobile phone seamlessly connects to the local Wi-Fi Hotspot?

 - Network Automation: Another new acronym - Roaming Consortium Codes Framework (RCOI), which supports the policies required to allow for automatic roaming.

-I couldn't have a blog on Wi-Fi, though without mentioning some basics.
 Of course you will need to implement your Wi-Fi network correctly in the first place, or you'll deliver a poor end-user experience, which could be really counterproductive, as you seek to attract new customers.

 Pre-Requisites to Support OpenRoaming